JuliaPreludes/Try.jl/README.md

 support typical interactive workflow in Julia, printing an error and aborting the whole program is not an option.
 Thus, it is crucial that it is possible to recover even from an out-of-contract error in Julia.
-Such a language construct is required for building programming tools such as REPL and editor plugins can use it.
+Such a language construct is required for building programming tools such as REPL and editor plugins.
 In summary, `return`-based error reporting is adequate for recoverable errors and `throw`-based error reporting is adequate for unrecoverable (i.e., programmer's) errors.

 ### Links
 #### Similar packages